TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 1/Ruth 1.12.md

 ---

-Turn again, my daughters, go your way; for I am too old to have a husband.
-If I should say, I have hope, if I should even have a husband to-night, and should also bear sons;
+Go back, my daughters, go your way; for I am too old to have a husband.
+If I should say, 'I have hope,' if I should even have a husband tonight, and should also bear sons;